 Special Report

+Guam’s Coconut Rhinoceros Beetle Problem: Past, Present and Future

-The Rhino Beetle and Other Invasive Species are a Crisis for Guam, Right Now!
+Invasive Species are a Crisis for Guam, Right Now!

 By Aubrey Moore, University of Guam

 Many people know about extinction of Guam’s birds by the brown tree snake which invaded the island shortly after World War II.
 But the contemporary ecological disaster currently playing out in Guam’s forests is not as well known: our trees are dying.